 The single week most first-timers get wrong

 The first week of November.
 Everyone books it because it's "official aurora season" + pre-Christmas prices.
-But it's the statistically worst week of the season: cloud cover at peak, solar activity in post-equinox lull.
+But in the historical averages it is one of the weakest weeks of the season: cloud cover near its peak, solar activity often in a post-equinox lull.
 Shift your booking 3-4 weeks earlier (late October) or later (first week of December).

 Use the live forecast